summonholmes/mlp-pandas/README.md

 2. mlp-plot.py : Plot the single hidden layer architecture of the neural network for provided data.

 ## Overview
-The ANN in this example is also known as a Multilayer Perceptron (MLP) regressor with a single hidden layer.
+The ANN in this example is also known as a Multilayer Perceptron (MLP) regressor with a adjustable hidden layers.
 This will be referred to as 'the model' throughout this README.

 #### Data Source